 Golden Circle Iceland

-Iceland's Golden Circle allows visitors to discover the natural splendour of the island nation with a set path between several major attractions.
-Take to the road to discover Iceland's best sights on the Golden Circle.
+Iceland's Golden Circle allows visitors to discover the natural splendour of this island nation with a set path between several major attractions.
+Along the way be amazed by the natural phenomena bursting into the sky and check out how the tectonic plates are ripping the ground apart.
+Take to the road to discover the country’s best sights on your trip.

-The Golden Circle in Iceland connects three main rural attractions - Geysir, Thingvellir and Gullfoss - with plenty of stunning panoramas and other stop-offs along the way.
+The Golden Circle connects three main rural attractions - Geysir, Thingvellir and Gullfoss - with plenty of stunning panoramas and other stop-offs along the way.

-Geysir can refer to any number of geysers in Iceland, but it originates from a fountain in the Southwest that spurts water over 200 feet in the air about twice each year.
-The area abounds with geysers, including nearby Strokkur, which erupts with streams of up to 100 feet every few minutes.
+Geysir can refer to any number of geysers in the country, but it originates from a fountain in the southwest that spurts water over 200 feet in the air about twice each year.
+The area is abundant with these incredible water displays, including nearby Strokkur which erupts with streams of up to 100 feet every few minutes.

-Gullfoss presents Golden Circle travellers with another of Iceland's wondrous natural sights - a 105-foot double waterfall.
+Gullfoss presents travellers with another wondrous natural sight - a 105-foot double waterfall.
 The mist around Gullfoss creates a magical atmosphere, creating rainbows in sunlight, and the waterfalls even dazzle in wintertime, when much of the water freezes.